MorphyKutay/Reverse-IP-Lookup/README.md

 # Reverse IP Lookup Program

-This program performs a reverse IP lookup for a given domain name to find other domain names associated with the same IP address.
-It uses the ViewDNS API to query the IP address for related domains and saves the results to a file.
+This Tool performs a reverse IP lookup for a specified domain name to identify other domain names hosted on the same IP address.
+It leverages the ViewDNS API to query the IP address and retrieve a list of associated domains, which are then saved to an output file.

 ## Requirements